lyubchev/MyPets/README.md

 # MyPets
-Simple website for my IT homework btw my this is my first website
+Simple website for my IT homework

+btw this is my first website